 I will say that Michael Rooker, with his tough guy persona and raspy southern drawl, has really grown with this character.
 Yondu is the definition of anti-hero and the film does a good job of showing him in both lights.
 As for Stallone, he doesn’t add more than a recognizable face.
 I don’t blame Stallone, all he does is recite the names of ridiculous planets and other alien babble.
 It definitely feels like a last minute decision to throw in a cameo more as a joke than finding the right actor for the role.

 The Guardians arrive on Ego’s planet and are treated to a pastel utopia with the promise of greater things if Peter learns to control his celestial powers.
 Back on the forest planet where the ship is still out of commission, Yondu’s ravagers approach the Guardian’s ship only to be blindsided by Rocket and his arsenal of traps.
 Men are shocked and blown up all while Glen Campbell sings “Southern Nights.”
 It’s slapstick and action and music all in one.
-It’s one of my favorite scenes in the movie.

 I’m realizing that I’ve been following the movie beat by beat here, so let’s speed this up.
 Yondu decides to team with Rocket and Groot after his ravagers–led by “the dumbest character of all time” (James Gunn’s words, not mine) Taserface (Chris Sullivan)–mutiny and go rescue Starlord from Ego.
 This is because Yondu knows Ego’s darkest secret.
 Ego is a big BAD planet dad.